Pilotcore Insights

 Do not treat post-cutover stabilization as optional.
 Budget explicit time for it.

-9. Optimize after migration
+9. optimize after migration

 After cutover, review resource usage and service design for cost/performance optimization: